Modified Causal Forests#

 Usage Example#

-function to generate synthetic datasets for training and prediction, and subsequently apply the ModifiedCausalForest
+We use the example_data() function to generate synthetic datasets for training and prediction to showcase an application of the ModifiedCausalForest.

 import numpy as np